 - Increased glucose storage space through increased muscle glycogen stores

 But perhaps the most important aspect of exercise is consistency.
 Research has found that even a 10-day break in exercise in fit individuals decreased insulin sensitivity.
+Using a CGM for fitness insights may be a helpful tool to help you make sure you are optimally fueling your body for exercise.

 Elevated fasting glucose values could be a sign of a temporary problem, like we discussed with a lack of sleep.
 However, they can also be a sign of a bigger problem, like metabolic syndrome.
 According to the US Department of Health & Human Services, metabolic syndrome is “the name for a group of risk factors that raises your risk for heart disease and other health problems, such as diabetes and stroke.”